camjohnson-code/serenity-springs-lodge/README.md

 ## Future Features

-I plan to enhance the tool further with the following features:
+In the future, I'd like to enhance the tool further with the following features:

 - Adding a manager dashboard
-- Adding a log out button that returns users to the log in screen
+- Refactoring code for efficiency and easier readability

 ## Tech Stack